-You can’t beat a classic, and this Easy French Bread recipe is so easy that you won’t want to pick it up from the supermarket anymore!
+You can’t beat a classic, and this French Bread recipe is so easy that you won’t want to pick it up from the supermarket anymore.
+It only takes 4 ingredients – and one of those is water!

 I used to be intimidated by baking homemade bread, but I have found that bread baking is actually quite easy.
 It takes very little hands on time – most of your time is spent waiting for the dough to rise.
 And since nothing goes with dinner better than fresh bread, you need a great French Bread recipe.
 And this is the only recipe you’ll need.